-- O Prior to Fall 2020 (see below), the Department had only been rarely offering research seminars, while focusing more on reading seminars.
+- Prior to Fall 2020 (see below), the Department had only been rarely offering research seminars, while focusing more on reading seminars.
 In August 2017, the department changed the distribution requirement for the MA degree from three graduate seminars to four graduate seminars.
 This was the result of focus groups with MA students and discussion among the Graduate Studies Committee.
-This allows the department greater clientele to offer more graduate reading seminars where students might have the opportunity (depending on the faculty member) to engage in original research projects - o The Department's Historical Methods Course, required of all MA students, has been revamped to be a place where students not only learn the art of being a historian but create a viable path towards identifying a MA thesis topic and beginning preliminary work on it. - Starting in Fall 2020, all MA students will be required to complete a Research Seminar, while Ph.D. students will be strongly encouraged to enroll. - 9.
+This allows the department greater clientele to offer more graduate reading seminars where students might have the opportunity (depending on the faculty member) to engage in original research projects - The Department's Historical Methods Course, required of all MA students, has been revamped to be a place where students not only learn the art of being a historian but create a viable path towards identifying a MA thesis topic and beginning preliminary work on it. - o Starting in Fall 2020, all MA students are required to complete a Research Seminar, while Ph.D. students will be strongly encouraged to enroll. - 9.
 Outside Review Recommendation: The department should gradually work to increase the pool of applicants to its MA and PhD programs, in keeping with the university's new Research I status, and then become more selective in its admission.
 It should retain the current policy of transferring talented, PhD-bound MA students directly into the PhD program.
-In this way, the department can grow more of its own PhD students. - Department Response/Strategy (2011): This year witnessed a record number of applications to both the M.A. and Ph.D. programs in History.
-Of course, the state of the economy may be behind this rise in applications, but the success of Arkansas History in placing Ph.D. graduates may be another reason.
-In either case, History should expand its advertising venues for graduate fellowships, especially the DDF, the DAF, and the Blair Fellowship in Southern History (budget permitting).
-Typically, we place advertisements in the Journal of Southern History or on H-Net.
+In this way, the department can grow more of its own PhD students.

+• Department Response/Strategy (2011): We are committed to accepted talented students at both the M.A. and Ph.D. levels while remaining mindful that, especially for the latter program, we only admit the number of students we are confident we can place in Tenure-track positions, which are becoming increasingly rare in History.
 The Chair and Associate Chair should discuss with the Graduate School other publications or internet sites in which to recruit high ability graduate students or effective strategies for expanding our pool of applicants in terms of number and quality.